CharlieDigital/chrlschn/src/content/blog/2025/typescript-conditional-types-for-type-safety-without-assertions.md

 The conditional type allows us to define a "concrete" type based on *a discriminating property value*.

-If you're familiar with C#, this may look like [a C# switch expression with pattern matching](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression).
+If you're familiar with C#, this may look like [a C# switch expression with pattern matching](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression) (more on this later).
 In fact, it behaves very similarly.

-An alternate is to declare an explicit `unsupported`:
+An alternate here is to declare an explicit `unsupported`:

 ```ts
 type MessageType = 'auth' | 'sync' | 'unsupported'